cannicj/Digital-Tools/README.md

 ## Project Organization --> needs to be updated in the end!
 ------------

-├── .idea
+    ├── LICENSE
+    ├── README.md                   <- The top-level README for developers using this project ├── .idea
     │   ├── inspectionProfiles
     │   ├── .gitignore
     │   ├── misc.xml
     │   ├── modules.xml
     │   ├── vcs.xml
     │   └── what_factors_predict_sp500.iml
     ├── data
     │   ├── cache/joblib								<- All files from the caching are saved here.
     │   ├── processed									<- Storing of processed files
     │   └── raw											<- Storing of raw downloaded files
     ├── notebooks
     │   ├── playground									<- playground to play with the models │   └── analysis									<- notebook with the full analysis
     ├── reports
     │   ├── figures										<- figures used in the report and beamer presentation │   ├── 0.0_main.tex								<- main Latex file
     │   ├── 0.1_titlepage.tex							<- storing of the titlepage
     │   ├── 1_File.tex									<- storing of the main content of the report
     │   ├── 2_references.bib							<- references for the bibliography
     │   ├── Presentation.tex							<- beamer presentation
     │   └── packages.sty								<- big file with all packages
     ├── src
     │   ├── data										<- all functions (.py) to downoad the data │   ├── features									<- all functions (.py) to build the features │   ├── models										<- all functions (.py) to run the models │   └── visualizations							<- all functions (.py) to visualize the results and for the playground ├── .gitignore										<- gitignore file with files to ignore ├── Dockerfile
-├── LICENSE
     ├── Makefile
-├── README.md										<- The top-level README for developers using this project.
-├── requirements.txt								<- The requirements file for reproducing the analysis environment ├── setup.py											<- makes project pip installable (pip install -e .) so src can be imported ├── test_environment.py
+    ├── requirements.txt								<- The requirements file for reproducing the analysis environment ├── setup.py											<- makes project pip installable (pip install -e .) so src can be imported
-└── tox.ini

 ## Project flow
 --------